LeoBarbosa08/Storage_Control/README.md

 <ul>- Requests </ul>
 <ul>- Request Status </ul>
 </b>
+- You can manipulate this tables but you need be careful with the references tables in anothers tables

 # How to run the aplication